Phone Habits of a Cheating Husband: 14 Patterns to Watch

 The Difference Between Privacy and Secrecy

-This distinction matters.
 Not every husband who locks his phone is cheating.
 Not every request for privacy is a red flag.
-The line between healthy privacy and suspicious secrecy is defined by three factors:
+The line between healthy privacy and suspicious secrecy is defined by three factors that you can evaluate directly.

 Clinical psychologist Helen Robertson puts it clearly: the secrecy, rather than the communication itself, is often what creates tension in relationships.
-If the secrecy is what's driving the conflict between you and your husband, the secrecy is the problem — regardless of what's behind it.
+If the secrecy is driving the conflict between you and your husband, the secrecy is the problem — regardless of what is behind it.

 When Phone Habits Are Not About Cheating

 Fairness matters.
-Some phone behaviors that look suspicious have explanations that have nothing to do with infidelity:
+Some phone behaviors that look suspicious have explanations that have nothing to do with infidelity.
+Jumping to conclusions without considering alternatives is as damaging as ignoring real signs.

-These explanations don't make the behavior less concerning.
+These explanations do not make the behavior less concerning.
 Phone secrecy damages trust regardless of the reason.
 But they do mean you should gather information before reaching conclusions.

-If you're caught between instinct and uncertainty, our article on whether you're paranoid or picking up on real signs can help you evaluate your situation more objectively.
+If you are caught between instinct and uncertainty, our article on whether you're paranoid or picking up on real signs can help you evaluate your situation more objectively.

 Frequently Asked Questions